30 Things You're Doing Wrong That Will Kill Your Marriage

 It sounds counterintuitive, but you should dial down all the lovey-dovey acts of affection if you want your relationship to last.
 Why?
 Research published in Interpersonal Relations and Group Processes found that couples who divorced after seven or more years exhibited almost one-third more affection than those who stuck it out.
 The study authors speculate that this happens because that level of affection is hard to keep up.

-When your partner confronts you about something that’s been bothering them for a while, do you engage in a meaningful conversation and fix it, or do you pick a fight and walk away?
+When your partner confronts you about something that's been bothering them for a while, do you engage in a meaningful conversation and fix it, or do you pick a fight and walk away?
 If you begrudgingly answered the latter, then you may be sabotaging your relationship beyond repair.
-One study published in Communication Monographs found that couples who partake in “demand/withdraw” patterns—as in: one partner pressures the other to talk and is met by silence—find themselves in unhappy relationships.
-To fix your relationship before it’s too late, study author Paul Schrodt suggested trying to see yourself as part of the problem and working on ways to listen when your partner is upset.
+One study published in Communication Monographs found that couples who partake in "demand/withdraw" patterns—as in: one partner pressures the other to talk and is met by silence—find themselves in unhappy relationships.
+To fix your relationship before it's too late, study author Paul Schrodt suggests trying to see yourself as part of the problem and working on ways to listen when your partner is upset.

 On hot, humid nights when just the thought of being near your S.O. is enough to overheat you, the last thing you want to do is be little spoon all night.
 But it might be worth it to crank up the A/C and suck it up for the summer: British researchers found that 94 percent of couples that slept while touching reported being satisfied in their relationship, compared to just 66 percent of couples who slept more than 30 inches apart.
-While you’re at it, read up on these 40 Tips for Better Sleep on Summer Nights.

 What does taking birth control have to do with being in a stable relationship?
 Quite a bit, apparently.
 Research from the journal Psychological Science showed that women who started or stopped taking the pill while in a relationship reported lower sexual satisfaction levels than those who were always on the pill or never took it.
 Evidently, the pill has the ability to morph a woman's physical preferences, so going on or off of it in the middle of a relationship can negatively affect life in the bedroom.